Tser-vak/Tser-vak/README.md

 ---

 ## 💫 About Me
-Hello, I'm Max.
-I recently completed my internship as a Scientific Software Engineer at Cloudpharm and I am in my final year of Biomedical Engineering.
+Hi, I'm Max.
+I'm a final-year Biomedical Engineering student and recently completed an internship as a Scientific Software Engineer at Cloudpharm.
 I am passionate about building and validating robust Machine Learning pipelines and data-driven tools.
-My core focus is on writing clean, defensive code  and ensuring the absolute reliability, accuracy, and scalability of complex software systems.
+Whether I'm working with data or backend infrastructure, my core focus is always on writing clean, defensive code to ensure the reliability, accuracy, and scalability of complex systems.

 > 🧪 *Indicates a project that is currently a prototype or in active development.*